 - Make sure electrical outlets are not overloaded.

 - Know your Underwriters Laboratory (UL) color!
 Red UL holographic symbol = outdoor use.
 Green UL hologram = indoor use.

 - Test the Temp: Your hot water heater thermostat should be set no higher than 120o.

 - The skin of children—as well as the elderly—is thinner than a regular adult’s.
 It takes much less time for them to sustain a significant burn injury.

-- For example, if a child is placed in water that measures 120 degrees, a potentially severe burn can occur in just seconds.
+- For example, if a child is placed in water that measures 120o, a potentially severe burn can occur in just seconds.

 - People should be aware of the dangers of flammable liquids, including gasoline and kerosene.
 Not only is the liquid dangerous, but the fumes can cause burns and explosions.

 - Always store flammable liquids in a clean, well-ventilated area.

 - Keep your grill at least 10 feet away from your house, bushes or other flammable materials.